apigrate/dao/README.md

    * a count of the results (if any).
 5. at `DEBUG='gr8:db:verbose'`, the following is logged:
    * raw SQL command output from the underlying mysql library create, update, and delete statements.
+   * parameters used in queries
+#### Log Suppression
+There are two ways to suppress log output:
+1. Use the `DB_SUPPRESS_LOGGING_TABLES` environment to provide a comma-separated list of tables/views for which SQL/parameter logging output will be suppressed entirely.
+1. You can suppress logging on individual statements by using the option `{suppressLogging: true}` on the sqlCommand `opts` parameter